Visio-Resources/Snippets-n-Libraries/VBA Handle on shapes.md

 End sub
 ```
 **Remarks:**
-- Mind the differences between Formula and FormulaU.
+- Mind the differences between Formula and FormulaU. --> [Formula vs FormulaU]
 - There are properties which are not included in the shapesheet. e.g. shp.Text
 ### Reading properties of a shape
 ```VBA